 May I Have Your Attention, Please: Appointing a host or emcee is a terrific way to talk to attendees through the service style to ensure they understand what's happening.
 For instance, the emcee can release tables to buffets to minimize the number of attendees standing and moving at once.
 Or, she can direct the attendees to be seated before placing and receiving their drink orders.
 Starting an event with a dining host or emcee will simplify the process, and following the same format at each dining event will "train" groups to easily experience each.Quiet On The Set: If you are providing entertainment at dining events, Katie suggests keeping the volume lower than usual to discourage raised voices at the dinner table while masks are off.

-It goes without saying that in the midst of COVID-19, the traditional reception event is very challenging to host in this environment.
+The traditional reception event is challenging to host keeping all safety measures in mind.
 Serving butler-passed trays of food and drinks creates a situation wherein attendees must be responsible for their own distancing and observing pre-set protocols, and it adds pressure to the attendees to police themselves.
 In these situations, oftentimes attendees will revert to habit and stop being distanced, take masks off, and some attendees will start to feel uncomfortable.

 Katie says that as event organizers, any situation where the responsibility is fully on the attendee is a signal that planners should replace or readjust the design of that event, like receptions.
 "When it doubt, take it out," she said.
 "Or even better, design something innovative and new that allows your guests to network and relax knowing that they are within safety protocols."